25dark/Flivan/README.md

   <h2 align="center">Flivan - Flight Website</h2>

-  Flivan is a fully responsive flight website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  Flivan is a fully responsive flight website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.

   <a href="https://25dark.github.io/Flivan"><strong>➥ Live Demo</strong></a>